JuliaStats/TimeSeries.jl/docs/source/dotfile.rst

 Customize how TimeArray is displayed
 ====================================

-A dot file named ``.timeseriesrc`` sets two variables that control how TimeArrays are displayed.
+A dot file named ``.timeseriesrc`` sets three variables that control how TimeArrays are displayed.
+This doesn't change the underlying TimeArray and only controls how values are printed to REPL.

 DECIMALS
 --------

+``DECIMALS = 4``

 The default setting is 4.
 It shows values out to four decimal places::